Synthesizer Based Efficient Self-Attention for Vision Tasks: Results

+We report our results on COCO-2014\cite{MSCOCO} dataset with $82,783$ images for training, $40,504$ images for validation and $40,775$ images for testing.
 The results are reported under standard evaluation protocol, where captioning metrics including full set of BLEU \cite{bleu}, along with METEOR \cite{denkowski2014meteor}, CIDEr \cite{vedantam2015cider}, ROUGE \cite{lin2004rouge}.
 Most of them are based on $n$-gram to evaluate the quality of the generated sentences with ground truths, and they complement with each other to yield fairer results.